huntertran/ptidej-wordcloud/README.md

 [Here](https://www.nltk.org/data.html) is more about downloading nltk data

-# 3. Run the project:
+# 3. Run the project
 <a id="markdown-run-the-project" name="run-the-project"></a>

 ```bash